joker-b/botzo/_posts/2021-11-28-Browser-Pope.md

 <figcaption>from the <i>Encyclopedia of International Media and Communications:</i> Declining Radio Time</figcaption>
 </figure>

-Radio didn't entirely go away -- but today it's mostly a car accessory.
+Radio didn't entirely go away -- but today it's mostly an automotive accessory.

-In the early days of TV's success, programming content followed radio formats closely -- some programs like _Gunsmoke_ even jumped the divide when the audiences were moving.
+In the early days of TV's success, program content followed radio formats closely -- some radio programs like _Gunsmoke_ even jumped the divide when the audiences were moving.
 Over times, we've seen those formats mutate.
 Episodic radio shows have nearly vanished, and TV quickly developed its new forms and rituals: Saturday Morning Cartoons, the decline of baseball in favor of football and basketball, and later the youtubes and HBOs.
 Ideas that really don't make sense for radio.

 ## So Where Does That Leave the Browser?